jnlongnecker/theQudzoo/src/content/adviceArticles/golem.md

 # The Golem

 The plan to the Spindle has gone slightly awry and now instead of the lifter, the plan is to ascend in the interior of a Golem of overwhelming power.
 In order to complete the construction of the behemoth, a strange variety of materials must be assembled.
-Live and drink, metyr.
+Live and drink, mevyn.

 <div class="section-info">